vesoapp/veso/deployment/fedora-package-x64/pkg-src/README.md

 ## ISO mounting

-To allow Veso to mount/umount ISO files uncomment these two lines in `/etc/sudoers.d/veso-sudoers`
+To allow veso to mount/umount ISO files uncomment these two lines in `/etc/sudoers.d/veso-sudoers`
 ```
 # %veso ALL=(ALL) NOPASSWD: /bin/mount
 # %veso ALL=(ALL) NOPASSWD: /bin/umount